RSeidelsohn/license-checker-rseidelsohn/README.md

 -   `--start [filepath]` path of the initial json to look for
 -   `--summary` output a summary of the license usage',
 -   `--unknown` report guessed licenses as unknown licenses.
--    `--clarificationsFile` A file that describe the license clarifications for each package, see clarificationExample.json, any field available to the customFormat option can be clarified.
-The clarifications file can also be used to specify a subregion of a package's license file (instead reading the entire file).
 -   `--version` The current version
 -   `--help` The text you are reading right now :)